Spy Kids: Armageddon: Production

 A reboot of the Spy Kids franchise was revealed to be in development in January 2021.
 Series creator Robert Rodriguez returns as writer and director; the project is a joint-venture production between Skydance Media, Spyglass Media Group, and Troublemaker Studios.
 Netflix acquired distribution rights the next year in March, making it the second Spy Kids project produced for the platform, while David Ellison, Dana Goldberg, Don Granger, Racer Max (Rodriguez's son), and Elizabeth Avellán (Rodriguez's ex-wife) joined as producers.

 The title was revealed to be Spy Kids: Armageddon, which was the original name for the previous film installment, Spy Kids: All the Time in the World (2011).
 Along with the announcement of Max co-writing, and Rodriguez producing, the film's cast was revealed in the summer of 2022: Gina Rodriguez, Zachary Levi, Everly Carganilla, Connor Esterson, Billy Magnussen and D. J. Cotrona.
 Production wrapped in late August that same year.

 Release

 Spy Kids: Armageddon was released in the United States on Netflix on September 22, 2023.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 10 critics, indicating "mixed or average" reviews.

 Samantha Bergeson of IndieWire says it "will certainly appeal to kids today, the kind that fall into the pre-tween age group who still dream about joining the CIA.
-As spy boss Devlin says at the end of the film, it’s simply onto the next mission for the Spy Kids family.
+As spy boss Devlin says at the end of the film, it's simply onto the next mission for the Spy Kids family.
 Will that sequel rival Spy Kids 2?
 Stay tuned."
 Maggie Lovitt of Collider says it "may never be the generation-defining cult classic that its predecessors were, but it is still a long-overdue return to an unparalleled universe.
-In Rodriguez’s world, hopepunk rules, and very few storytellers feel compelled to tell stories where there’s unwavering optimism and hope for the future."
+In Rodriguez's world, hopepunk rules, and very few storytellers feel compelled to tell stories where there's unwavering optimism and hope for the future."

+Future

+In September 2023, Rodriguez confirmed that Netflix intended to develop additional Spy Kids movies, with the filmmaker expressing hope to begin production on a sequel the following year.
+Rodriguez stated that Armageddon incorporated a new family because so much time had passed since All the Time in the World, and so he wanted to incorporate a new set of characters before returning to what came before; confirming that he intends to bring back "legacy characters" from the previous installments in future movies.